estelsnt/SUPPORT-TICKET-WEBAPP/readme.md

 - you should change cors information on ticket-support-express/index.js
 - by default all users are clients.
 - default admin user is your ADMIN_EMAIL in config.json and password is: 123456
+- you can host the front end at same server with backend by copying the build files on dist/ to ticket-support-express/public